 Financial information is maintained by the District in seven (7) governmental funds.
-Worksheets indicating the amounts from each fund used for the combined financial statements are included as supplemental information in this audited financial report.
-All funds show positive ending balances, and the District's designated Unrestricted General Fund reserve is 10 percent (\$3.8 million) of the Unrestricted General Fund budget.
+All funds show positive ending balances, and the District's designated Unrestricted General Fund reserve is ten percent (10%) of the Unrestricted General Fund budget.

 The primary source of income for day-to-day operations is derived from enrollments.
-Enrollment income is received based on actual instate credit and non-credit full-time equivalent students (FTES).
+Enrollment income is received based on actual in-state credit, enhanced non-credit, and non-credit full-time equivalent students (FTES).
 Actual funds are paid through local taxes, student registration fees, and the State.
-The State dictates the amount the District will receive per instate FTES with non-credit FTES being paid 40 percent less than the credit rate.
-The total amount paid for instate FTES is limited based on an enrollment cap calculated by the State.
-The District also receives income from non-resident fees.
+The State sets the amount the District will receive per in-state FTES with non-credit FTES being paid 40 percent (40%) less than credit FTES.
+The total amount paid for in-state FTES is limited based on an apportionment cap calculated by the State.
+The District offers a mixture of credit, enhanced non-credit, and non-credit courses to generate FTES toward the apportionment cap.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (REQUIRED SUPPLEMENTARY INFORMATION) JUNE 30, 2011 AND 2010
+MANAGEMENT'S DISCUSSION AND ANALYSIS (REQUIRED SUPPLEMENTARY INFORMATION) JUNE 30, 2012 AND 2011

 A number of trends have become more prominent in the District's FTES production over the past few years.
-Starting in 2008-2009, total FTES peaked at 8,703.
+Starting in 2008-2009, total FTES peaked at 8,703 including non-resident students.
 At about the same time, the Chancellor's Office began to encourage community colleges to focus course offerings in three credit areas namely transfer courses, basic skills, and career technical education.
-From 2008-2009 to 2010-2011, the District reduced non-credit FTES production 74.4 percent.
-During this same period, credit FTES production increased 9.8 percent to offset revenue loss in the non-credit area.
-While this trend continued into 2010-2011, it should be noted that another contributing factor to reduction of total FTES was the "workload" reduction imposed by the State in 2010-2011.
-Workload reductions are ongoing.
-Integral to the District's fiscal strategy is to meet FTE cap to maximize apportionment thereby minimizing unfunded FTE.
+From 2008-2009 to 2011-2012, Monterey Peninsula Community College (MPC) reduced non-credit FTES production 72.5 percent.
+From 2008-2009 to 2010-2011, credit FTES production increased 9.8 percent to offset revenue loss in the non-credit area.
+However, credit FTES generation declined 12.3 percent in FY 2011-2012 because of a variety of reasons including increased student fees, State workload reduction, the economy, and declining classroom efficiency.
+The combination of these factors contributed to the District not making the apportionment cap for 2011-2012 which resulted in the District going on "stability funding" starting in 2012-2013.
+The District ended up approximately 297 FTES below the apportionment cap equivalent to \$1.4 million in 2011-2012 and has three years to make up the lost FTES.
+The District's strategy for increasing FTES production include increasing efficiency, offering additional course sections in growth areas, and purchasing additional contracts from Instructional Service Agreements (ISAs) where financially beneficial.